dwavesystems/dwave-ocean-sdk/docs/leap_sapi/index_leap_sapi.rst

 If your API token is shared or compromised in any way, you should reset it via the dashboard.

+.. [#]  Projects with the **Trial Plan** account type do not include the use of
+    API tokens required to submit arbitrary problems to solvers and thus users in those projects can only run some demos.

 Customer Plans and Access to Solvers
 ====================================

-Your customer plan\ [#]_ and :ref:`seat type <admin_def_seat_type>` in a project, together with your customer contract (where applicable), determine your degree of access to solvers; for example, you may not have access to all solvers that are available in the Leap service.\ [#]_
+Your customer plan\ [#]_ and :ref:`seat type <admin_def_seat_type>` in a project, together with your customer contract (where applicable), determine your degree of access to solvers; for example, you may not have access to all solvers that are available in the Leap service.
 You can view your solver access and usage for a project on the dashboard.

 Users with :ref:`limited solver access <admin_def_solver_access_limit>` can submit problems to the solvers in a project while their remaining solver-access time\ [#]_ for that project is sufficient.

 .. [#] For information about customer plans, see the
     `Leap Customer Plans <https://cloud.dwavesys.com/leap/plans>`_ page.

-.. [#]  Some customer plans, such as the Trial or Developer plans, do not
-        include the use of API tokens required to submit arbitrary problems to solvers and instead allow only running some demos.

-.. [#]  Solver access for the Trial plan expires on the date displayed in the
-        **Access Expiry** field; for upgrade options, click **Expand Your Access**.
-For all other plans, a user's solver-access time for a project is renewed monthly, subject to the customer contract; the renewal date is displayed on the dashboard.
+.. [#] A user's solver-access time for a project is renewed monthly, subject to
+    the customer contract; the renewal date is displayed on the dashboard.

 .. _leap_support_for_dev_env: